spire-io/spire.io.js/README.md

 ## Bundle

-So you made some changes and want to minify?
+So you made some changes and want to make a new browser bundle?

     cake bundle

+Want to bundle *and* minify?

+    cake bundle:min

 # Contributing